Rehabilitation Project Force: Description

 According to David G. Bromley and Douglas E. Cowan, the RPF involves a daily regimen of five hours of auditing or studying, eight hours of work, often physical labor, such as building renovation, and at least seven hours of sleep.
 Mike Rinder wrote that the RPF is a "program for Sea Org members who are troublesome or failures.
 They are segregated from the rest of the group, undergo security checks, and perform manual labor all day.
 They may not speak to others."
 The uniform of RPF members is a black boilersuit.

-RPF members work hard manual labor, often without the proper tools or safety equipment.
+RPF members work hard manual labor, which is called MEST work in Scientology parlance, often without the proper tools or safety equipment.
 They must run (not walk) everywhere they go, are restricted to base, have no liberties, eat leftovers from the crew mess hall, do the dirtiest jobs, and receive only one quarter of regular pay.
 RPFers receive no training for the types of construction jobs they frequently do, and must learn on the job.

 The RPF was originally intended to last no more than a couple of months, where the assignee would learn Scientology auditing, if he or she was not already an auditor, by the "read it, drill it, do it" method.
-RPF members would then co-audit each other to better themselves and make each other more ethical and productive.
+RPF members would then co-audit each other, it was claimed to better themselves and make each other more ethical and productive.
+Former Sea Org members who've been through the program charge that it is a form of re-indoctrination, one stating the "twin", or auditing partner he was given was actually "responsible for making sure he didn't escape."